ISIS leader killed in Syria by Turkish forces: Erdogan - ExBulletin

 - ISIS leader killed in Syria by Turkish forces: Erdogan

-- Hang on to Ukraine, or China will hang on us separately

-- Trump seeks a mistrial in the rape trial of E. John Carroll
+- Judge denies mistrial of Trump in rape trial of E. John Carroll